rosaadaline/notes/README.md

 In more detail:
 Optimization should not be your primary concern during initial stages of coding.
 Over-engineering or over-optimizing without data-driven insights can lead to complex, hard-to-maintain code.
 Always prioritize understanding requirements, designing a clear architecture, and implementing solutions that are easy to read, reason about, and modify.
 The quote by computer scientist Donald Knuth reminds us that an early focus on optimizing can introduce unnecessary complexity and might not address the actual performance issues.
 Therefore, measure, identify where improvements are needed, then optimize accordingly.

+# 2024-03-14
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, readable, and maintainable code first.
+Optimize only when necessary, after profiling and identifying actual bottlenecks."

+This quote highlights the importance of avoiding over-engineering and micro-optimizations before they're needed.
+It reminds us that clarity and simplicity in coding often lead to better performance in the long run, as it's easier to reason about, debug, and improve well-written code.
+The true skill in programming lies not just in making things fast, but in making them right and efficient at the appropriate stage.